lvclark/bioc-intro/_episodes/25-starting-with-data.md

 <img src="../fig/rmd-firstfactorplot-1.png" title="Bar plot of the number of females and males." alt="Bar plot of the number of females and males." width="612" style="display: block; margin: auto;" />

-If we want to rename these factor, it is sufficient to change its
+If we want to rename these factors, it is sufficient to change its
 levels: